simmarum/AdventOfCode/2016/day-10/README.md

 Based on your instructions, *what is the number of the bot* that is responsible for comparing value-`61` microchips with value-`17` microchips?

+Your puzzle answer was 113.

 ## --- Part Two ---

 *What do you get* if you *multiply together the values* of one chip in each of outputs `0`, `1`, and `2`?

+Your puzzle answer was 12803.